Cyber Politics and Governance: Emerging Trends and Challenges

 1. Digital Campaigning and Microtargeting

-Political campaigns have evolved from mass messaging todata-driven microtargeting.
+Political campaigns have evolved from mass messaging to data-driven microtargeting.
 Using AI and big data, political parties can now:

 • Analyze voter behavior and preferences